A Node on the Constellation: The Role of Feminist Makerspaces in Building and Sustaining Alternative Cultures of Technology Production: Methods

-Importantly, we recontextualized these data through an autoethnographic lens, drawing on the first author's reflections on co-founding and managing a feminist makerspace for over eight years. \change{Autoethnography, as a method, enables researchers to connect personal experience with broader sociocultural and organizational dynamics, fostering a mode of inquiry that is both reflexive and situated \cite{ellis2011autoethnography}.
+Importantly, we recontextualized these data through an autoethnographic lens, drawing on the first author's reflections on cofounding and managing a feminist makerspace for over eight years. \change{Autoethnography, as a method, enables researchers to connect personal experience with broader sociocultural and organizational dynamics, fostering a mode of inquiry that is both reflexive and situated \cite{ellis2011autoethnography}.
 As someone who established a nonprofit organization with an explicitly feminist mission and who has grappled with the ethical and strategic complexities of accepting corporate funding, the first author's experience provided a critical interpretive frame for analyzing our interview data.
-For example, upon learning that many feminist makerspace founders did not want to accept corporate funding for their spaces, the first author wrote a reflection about how she and the cofounder of her feminist makerspace had initially accepted corporate funding and then later transitioned to a membership-driven model based on income-informed sliding scale fees.
+For example, upon learning that many feminist makerspace founders struggled with corporate and philanthropic entanglement, the first author wrote a reflection about how she and the cofounder of her feminist makerspace had initially accepted corporate funding and then later transitioned to a membership-driven model based on income-informed sliding scale fees.
 These autoethnographic reflections appear throughout our findings as a personal response to the themes that emerged from our interviews.}

 \change{Rather than treating this personal history as anecdotal, we engaged it as a legitimate site of knowledge production—one that could be put into productive dialogue with participants’ narratives to reveal shared tensions, strategies, and contradictions in feminist organizing.
 This methodological orientation aligns with recent work in HCI and CSCW that centers autoethnography as a way to examine the gendered, affective, and infrastructural dimensions of making and community work \cite{hedditch2021gendered, rapp2018autoethnography}.
 By layering personal reflection with participant accounts, we sought to both validate the first author's lived experience and enrich our empirical analysis through reciprocal triangulation.}